 ~ ~ Many Positive Signs!

-~ ~ ~ Are we almost out of the tunnel?
+~ ~ ~ Seems we're almost out of the tunnel?
 We hope so!
+Please stay safe!

 ~ ~ AZ COVID-19 - Cochise County & Tombstone AZ